PrayujaTeli/Blog/Properties.md

 #### 1. Atomicity:<br/>

 A transaction is a single unit of operation.
 You either execute it entirely or do not execute it at all.
-There cannot be partial execution.
-Otherwise, the transaction is aborted at the point of failure and all the previous operations are rolled back to their former state.<br/>
+No partial execution involved. else the transaction is aborted at the point of failure and all the previous operations are rolled back to their previous state.<br/>

 #### 2. Consistency:<br/>

-Once the transaction is executed, it should move from one consistent state to another.<br/>
+Once the transaction is executed, it should move from one consistent state to another.Transaction can not stay at one state.<br/>

 #### 3. Isolation:<br/>

-Isolation: Transaction should be executed in isolation from other transactions (no Locks).
-During concurrent transaction execution, intermediate transaction results from simultaneously executed transactions should not be made available to each other.
-(Level 0,1,2,3).<br/>
+Transaction should be executed in isolation from other transactions.
+During concurrent transaction execution, intermediate transaction results (in-between) from simultaneously executed transactions should not be made available to each other.
+Eg: (Level 0,1,2,3).<br/>

 #### 4. Durability:<br/>

 After the successful completion of a transaction, the changes in the database should persist.
 Even in the case of system failures.<br/>

 #### The following commands are used to control transactions.<br/>